loshadki/whichmacshouldibuy/content/_index.md

 buying a Windows Laptop or PC.
 But let's say you have decided to play games on Mac.

 - **Native games**.
 If you are not looking for specific games, there are many games with native support for Mac, available on Apple Store and Steam.
+If game is available for macOS, the performance of M1 Max chip will be great.
+  I [could run](https://www.outcoldman.com/en/archive/2021/11/01/mbp-14-2021-review/#gpu-performance) Diablo 3 on battery with
+  120FPS using full resolution of internal display and high settings.

 - **Gaming in Windows Guest Virtual Machine**.
 You can use Parallels or VMWare to install Windows as a Guest in Virtual Machine, but you will not get full graphics performance for Virtual Machine.
 You can still play some old but good games, like Titan Quest.
-This option available only for Intel-based Macs.
-Support for Apple Silicon is in Preview.
-On Apple Silicon, you can only run Windows ARM (which means not all applications are available for this Windows version).
+On Apple Silicon, you can only run Windows ARM (which means not all applications will work).
+And the only supported version of Windows is Windows 11 Dev Channel.
+Which means you will run a beta version of Windows OS.

 - **Gaming in [Bootcamp](https://support.apple.com/boot-camp)**.
 Available only for Intel-based Macs (no support for Apple Silicon).
 Depends on the